RadekJ87/RadekJ87/README.md

 Programming is still something new to me, but it really got me in.

-I started few years back at college, where I've gone through C++ and Java, but I seriously get down to it over 1 year ago, when during the HTML&CSS course I've been introduced to JavaScript, that was it.
+I started few years back at college, where I've gone through C++ and Java, but I seriously got down to it over 1 year ago, when during the HTML&CSS course I've been introduced to JavaScript, that was it.

-For that period I mainly worked on learining the back-end of JS, so Node.js and related frameworks like Express.js and Nest.js.
+For that period I mainly worked on learning the back-end of JS by participating for instance in MegaK course.
+I been trained there in Node.js and related frameworks like Express.js and Nest.js.
-I know the basics of React, and it is the next step on my roadmap to to learn this framework best and balance my skills.
+Currently I am working on my React skills, where I am seening the biggest lacks.
+To learn this framework best and balance my skills I joined the 'Kurs Reacta' by Michał Taszycki.